AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootFlywayKickoff2/README.md

 **Note:** For production don't rely on `hibernate.ddl-auto` to create your schema.
 Set `hibernate.ddl-auto` to `none` or `validate` and rely on Flyway or Liquibase.

-**Description:** This application is an kickoff of using Flyway in SpringBoot for migrating database schema in MySQL.
+**Description:** This application is a kickoff of using Flyway in SpringBoot for auto-creating and migrating database schema in MySQL.
+We set the database name in the JDBC URL as usual, and uses `flyway.url` with `createDatabaseIfNotExist=true` for creating the missing schema.

 **Key points:**\
      - for Maven, in pom.xml, add the Flyway dependency\